Winemaker: Toit Wessels

 Bunches were picked at full ripeness.

-- The grapes were destemmed without crushing, retaining a wholeberry component to press at about 70%.
+The grapes used in this premium wine were night harvested and destemmed in the early morning without crushing the berries, retaining a whole-berry component to press at about 70%.

-- The juice settled overnight with pectalytic enzyme in stainless steel tanks and the clear juice was gravity fed to 20% new 300 and 400 litre French, Hungarian and Romanian oak barrels as well as a combination of second and third fill 225 litre French oak barrels.
+The juice was settled overnight at 9 degrees Celsius and the clear juice was then gravity fed to 16% new 400 litre French, Hungarian and Romanian oak barrels as well as a combination of second and third fill 400 litre French oak barrels.

-- The wine was matured in barrel for 10 months and batonaged regularly to develop mouthfeel.
-Midpalate and wood integration was further enhanced by the use of larger barrels.
+The wine was matured in barrel for 9 months and batonaged regularly to develop mouthfeel.
+Mid-palate and wood integration were further enhanced by the use of larger barrels.